We'll start with - REAL LIFE ranting (skip ahead to the Fake Life note if you wish):

-But then Hotch started gently rubbing her temple with his thumb and Emily realized that her tears were starting to taper off.
+But then Hotch started gently rubbing her temple with his thumb and a few seconds later, Emily realized that her tears were starting to taper off.

 Hotch stared at Emily for a moment, remembering all that she'd done for him out in Ohio, and trying to decide what he could do to help her now.

 His fingers had already started caressing her skin before he was consciously aware of it.
 But he could see it was helping her calm down so he stayed stooped down beside her, rubbing her temple until her tears stopped trickling.
 Then he whispered, "feel better?" and when she nodded slightly he gave her a little smile as he wiped the remaining moisture off her cheeks with the pads of his thumbs.

 "Good," he added softly as his fingers gently cupped her jaw.

 Their gazes were locked for a moment before Hotch blinked, making a decision that surprised even him.

 But it's what she'd done for him in Ohio so it seemed right that he do it for her now.

 When Hotch pulled away and stood up, Emily felt a little dig that he was leaving her alone again.
 But then she watched as he moved around to the other side of her bed.
 After he sat down on the mattress he shifted back up on top of the covers until he was leaning against the headboard.